qubvel/efficientnet/README.md

 The codebase is heavily inspired by the [TensorFlow implementation](https://github.com/tensorflow/tpu/tree/master/models/official/efficientnet).

 ## Important!
-There was a huge library update **24 of July 2019**.
-Now efficintnet works with both frameworks: `keras` and `tensorflow.keras`.
+There was a huge library update on **24th of July 2019**.
+Now efficientnet works with both frameworks: `keras` and `tensorflow.keras`.
-If you have models, trained before that date, to load them, please, use efficientnet of 0.0.4 version (PyPI).
-You can roll back using `pip install -U efficientnet==0.0.4`.
+If you have models trained before that date, please use efficientnet of version 0.0.4 to load them.
+You can roll back using `pip install -U efficientnet==0.0.4` or `pip install -U git+https://github.com/qubvel/efficientnet/tree/v0.0.4`.

 ## Table of Contents